aisgbnok/provisioning/packages/terminal/README.md

 # Terminal

 Terminal is a general purpose provisioning package built for installing and configuring Terminal.
-Its purpose is to install the latest version of Terminal, PowerShellCore, and Microsoft Media Extensions on PCs.
+Its purpose is to install the latest version of Terminal, PowerShell, and Microsoft Media Extensions on PCs.

 Therefore, it can be built and installed on any PC that meets all the minimum requirements.